-Also known as the Battle of Pittsburg Landing, the Battle of Shiloh took place from April 6 to April 7, 1862, and was one of the major early engagements of the American Civil War (1861-65).
-The battle began when the Confederates launched a surprise attack on Union forces under General Ulysses S. Grant (1822-85) in southwestern Tennessee.
-After initial successes, the Confederates wereunable to hold their positions and were forced back,resulting in a Union victory.
+The Battle of Shiloh, also known as the Battle of Pittsburg Landing, took place from April 6 to April 7, 1862, and was one of the major early engagements of the American Civil War (1861-65).
+The battle began when the Confederate Army launched a surprise attack on Union forces under General Ulysses S. Grant (1822-85) in southwestern Tennessee.
+After initial successes, the Confederates were unable to hold their positions and were forced back, resulting in a Union victory.
 Both sides suffered heavy losses, with more than 23,000 total casualties, and the level of violence shocked North and South alike.

 Yankees Score Key Victories Before Battle of Shiloh

 In the six months prior to the Battle of Shiloh, Yankee troops had been working their way up the Tennessee and Cumberland rivers.
 Kentucky was firmly in Union hands, and the U.S. Army controlled much of Tennessee, including the capital at Nashville.
-General Ulysses S. Grant scored major victories at forts Henry and Donelson in February, forcing Confederate General Albert Sidney Johnston (1803-62) to gather the scattered Rebel forces at Corinth in northern Mississippi.
+General Ulysses S. Grant scored major victories at forts Henry and Donelson in February, forcing Confederate General Albert Sidney Johnston (1803-62) to gather the scattered Rebel forces at Corinth, Mississippi.
 Grant brought his army, 42,000 strong, to rendezvous with General Don Carlos Buell (1818-98) and his 20,000 troops.
-Grant’s objective was Corinth, a vital rail center that if captured would give the Union total control of the region.
+Grant’s objective was Corinth, a vital rail center that, if captured, would give the Union total control of the region.
 Twenty miles away, Johnston lurked at Corinth with 45,000 soldiers.

 Johnston did not wait for Grant and Buell to combine their forces.
 He advanced on April 3, delayed by rains and muddy roads that also slowed Buell.